 Sometimes physical problems can cause depression.
 But other times, symptoms of depression are part of a more complex psychiatric problem.
-There are several different types of depression, including:
+There are several different types or subtypes of depression, including:

 An individual with major depression, or major depressive disorder, feels a profound and constant sense of hopelessness and despair.